A covert hypnosis technique is the one in which a person is hypnotized without their knowledge. It’s usually carried out in a conversation.

 Analogue marking sure sounds technical but it’s something we all do naturally in conversations.
 It means highlighting specific keywords and phrases during a conversation.
 The goal is to directly communicate with a person’s unconscious mind.

 Our unconscious mind is evolved to always pay attention to changes in the environment.
 This is called the oriental response.

 When you’re in a room and someone enters through the door, you automatically turn your head to check who it is.
 This might seem like a conscious response but most of the times it isn’t.
 Most of the time it’s unconscious and automatic and happens without the involvement of your will.

-This behavioral response is a part of our genetic heritage.
+This behavioural response is a part of our genetic heritage.
 It was helpful thousands of years ago when humans had to protect themselves from predators.
-At the time, degree of awareness of the changes in the environment could’ve meant the difference between life and death.
+At the time, the degree of awareness of the changes in the environment could’ve meant the difference between life and death.

 In short, any change in the environment is immediately noticed by the subconscious mind.
 This fact is what we exploit in analogue marking.
 By inducing some sort of a change in the environment when we’re sending our message during the conversation, we increase the odds of communicating directly with the subconscious of our subject.